transonhy96/mono/README.md

 # Introduction

-- This project contains a RESt api server with jwt authentication system and prisma orm along side postgresql database and a nextjs web for user to sharing youtube videos
+- This project contains a REST api server with jwt authentication system and prisma orm along side with postgresql database and a nextjs web for user to sharing youtube videos
 - Api server has a websocket basic implementation for notify user newly created video

-# Project dependencies (version details please visit package.json files )
+# Project dependencies (version details please visit package.json files)

 ## Api server